 Before he leaves, he exhorts Harry to pay attention to what Snape tells him and to practice it.
 To try to close his mind to Voldemort.
 He does not appear to know, or to admit, that the lessons have already served their purpose.
 But, once again, this is Albus.
 He must have hoped the kid would at least try.

-And Harry should have practiced, even if Snape wasn’t still giving him lessons.
+And Harry should have kept practicing, even if Snape wasn’t still giving him lessons.

 Next; Snape discontinues the Occlumency lessons.